 Aweber – Best customer service I’ve seen possibly in any company anywhere…ever.
 Cost is currently $19/mo. for 500 subscribers.
 It comes complete with full automation tools and integration with most other websites and platforms.
 Visit their website via my referral link here.
 (Thanks!)

-MailerLite – I’ve just signed up with them.
+MailerLite – This is the platform I am using now.
 This company is growing rapidly and new services are being added constantly.
 You can have up to 1000 subscribers for free, with the ability to schedule a series of follow-up emails.
 One interesting feature they have is the ability to build landing pages.
 Visit their website via my referral link here.
 (Thanks!)

 MailChimp – I mention them because you can have up to 2500 subscribers for free.
 However, with the free plan your automation is very limited, and you cannot schedule a series of follow-up emails.
 I’ve also found the user experience to be difficult to navigate.
 If you just plan to send out individual broadcasts, this might be a place you want to start if you’re on a tight budget.
 Visit their website via my referral link here.
 (Thanks!)